 If your estate is greater than or will be greater than the estate tax exemption amount the year you die, you strategically want to annually gift the maximum tax exclusion amount to as many people you care about as possible.
 Otherwise, your estate would have to pay federal estate tax on every $1 over the estate tax limit when you die.
 Then there are potentially state estate taxes you have to pay.

 Below is a chart that highlights the federal estate tax rates.
 If your estate is exactly $1 million over the estate tax exemption amount, your estate will have to pay $345,800 in estate taxes.
-Every dollar over $1 million above the estate tax exemption amount pays a 40% federal estate tax.
+Every dollar over $1 million above the estate tax exemption amount pays an additional 40% federal estate tax.
 Ouch!

 If there was no annual gift tax exclusion amount, a generous wealthy person could simply give away as much as possible up to the estate tax exemption threshold until no death tax liability remains.